 The Silchester Collection came from the Roman town of Calleva on the Hampshire/Berkshire border.
 Most of the items were excavated between 1890 and 1909 and are displayed in the Silchester Gallery.
 Iconic objects include the Silchester Eagle, the inspiration for Rosemary Sutcliff's books The Eagle of the Ninth and The Silver Branch.
 You can view entire mosaics from Calleva in the Museum’s light-filled Atrium.

-Unique Romanesque carvings from Reading Abbey, some of the finest in Europe, can be found in the Bayeux Tapestry Gallery, Reading: People & Place Gallery and Window Gallery.
+You can explore the story of Henry I's royal Reading Abbey through archaeological finds in the Story of Reading Gallery, including a reconstruction of the abbey's cloister arcade.
+Further unique Romanesque carvings from the abbey, some of the finest in Europe, can be found in the Bayeux Tapestry Gallery and Window Gallery.
 Find out more about Reading Abbey's history and national importance on the Abbey Quarter website.

 Our local archaeological collections reflect the changing lifestyles of the people who have lived in the Reading area for thousands of years, from Stone Age hand axes displayed in the Green Space to English Civil War cannonballs in the Story of Reading Gallery.
 Reading’s river-related heritage is explored at the nearby Riverside Museum, just a short stroll away through the Abbey Quarter.
 A medieval oak pit wheel on display there was excavated in 1998 at St Giles Mill, now underneath The Oracle shopping centre.
 It is the only mill wheel of its kind in existence.